rubocode/frontier.nvim/doc/design/strategy.md

 > To me that is an enormous loss.
 > **Peter Block**

-When you want to apply the theme definition of a module in the theme into a highlight group and get back a color-infused highlight group, you can supply that module as a parameter to a function inside the highlight module.
+When you want to apply the definition of a module in the theme into a highlight group and get back a color-infused highlight group, you can supply that module as a parameter to a function inside the highlight module.
 In general, you need to allow passing multiple theme modules as parameters.